-In this, the initial blog by Dr. Gelber, he introduces the reader to Alzheimer’s disease and how this dreadful disease affects family members’ interactions and care.
-Be on the lookout for additional excerpts from Dr. Gelber’s new book.
+In this blog by Dr. Gelber, he introduces the reader to Alzheimer’s disease and how this dreadful disease affects family members’ interactions and care.
+Be on the lookout for additional excerpts from Dr. Gelber’s 2nd book.

 DEMENTIA: This is the silent dread for people who have had a parent or grandparent diagnosed with Alzheimer’s disease.
-A change in memory or clear thinking raises suspicion and worry of having some sort of ‘family gift’.
-Statistically, the older you live, the greater is the chance that you will end up with some form of dementia, most likely Alzheimer’s disease.
-Dr. Gelber’s book addresses the progressive changes that Alzheimer’s disease causes in the person with the disease, in the family, and in others intimately involved in care.
-At this writing (2012), there are approximately 10.9 million who are in care-giving positions with people in the grip of Alzheimer’s disease, the debilitating killer of an estimated 5.4 million (and growing) people each year.
-Family members provide more than 17 billion hours of unpaid care, valued at $202.6 billion, according to latest figures from the Alzheimer’s Association.
+A change in memory or clear thinking raises suspicion and worry of having some sort of dementia.
+Statistically, the older you live, the greater is the chance that you will end up with some form of dementia, most likely Alzheimer’s disease (AD).
+Dr. Gelber’s book addresses the progressive changes that AD causes in the person with the disease, in the family, and in others intimately involved in care.
+At this writing (2018), there are over 12 million who are in positions of providing care for people in the grip of AD or other form of dementia the debilitating killer of an estimated 5.4 million (and growing) people each year.
+Billions of dollars and hours of unpaid care are provided by family members for the care of their loved ones.
 Multiply that number by 3, 4, or 5 and that comes close to those affected by the disease in some personal way.
-Alzheimer’s disease is the sixth leading cause of death in the United States, at a cost of $183 billion per year (Rabins Spring 2012).
+Alzheimer’s disease is the sixth leading cause of death in the United States.
 There is no cure, there is no reversing the course, and there is no shying away from the obvious truth: Alzheimer’s is a family disease where one family member will die.
-The statistics mentioned above will change.
+The statistics mentioned above continue to change.
 With no known cure in sight, the impact of Alzheimer’s disease will continue grow and play a major factor in family planning.
-In this book I include as family all who are in continuing contact with those afflicted and who provide some kind of care that supports health, safety, and nurturing during the disease process.
-I am not in a position to measure “care”—you are, and you know by your own standards whether you are “family.”
+In my two books, Alzheimer’s Shadow: Families Facing Critical Decisions (2013) & Family Planning For Alzheimer’s Disease: Essentials For Best Care, I include family and all who are in continuing contact with those afflicted and who provide some kind of care that supports health, safety, and nurturing during the disease process.
+I am not able to measure “care”—you are, and you know by your own standards whether you are “family”.

 Another change that occurs is that of alliance.
 The ways we connect with our family at primary levels—how we socialize, make pacts, and share information—are constructed by the development of values and morals formed as children.
 The progressive cognitive limitations caused by the disease begin to erase established alliances formed by families and through friendships as the person with Alzheimer’s misinterprets and distorts information while forgetting the connections to significant others.